Kadam-Kshitij/Cpp-Programming/9-References-Pointers/Readme.txt

 Size of pointers depends on architecture of the machine.
 On 32 bit machine it is 4 bytes, on 64 bit machine it is 8 bytes.

+Dangling pointers are pointer pointing to address which no longer exist.

 ----- 9.9 — Pointers and const -----